-Speakers will open with a high-level overview of the concept of “responsible innovation” and how ACT-ESTI is working to make this idea actionable through practical tools and frameworks.
-A cross-sector panel will then reflect on what responsible innovation looks like in practice — exploring how researchers, industry leaders, policymakers, and patient advocates can collectively drive innovation that is ethical, equitable, and aligned with public good.
+Speakers opened with a high-level overview of the concept of “responsible innovation” and how ACT-ESTI is working to make this idea actionable through practical tools and frameworks.
+A cross-sector panel then reflected on what responsible innovation looks like in practice — exploring how researchers, industry leaders, policymakers, and patient advocates can collectively drive innovation that is ethical, equitable, and aligned with public good.

 Agenda Highlights